samblenny/zphqst-03/README.md

    web docs.

-## Erasing the NVM Flash Partition
+## Erasing the NVM flash partition

 The settings API uses the NVM backend with the `storage` partition that is defined as one of Espressif's default partitions in